MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/layout.md

 ## Item spacing

-By default, each item in a [`CollectionView`](xref:Xamarin.Forms.CollectionView) doesn't have any empty space around it.
+By default, there is no space between each item in a [`CollectionView`](xref:Xamarin.Forms.CollectionView).
 This behavior can be changed by setting properties on the items layout used by the `CollectionView`.

-When a [`CollectionView`](xref:Xamarin.Forms.CollectionView) sets its [`ItemsLayout`](xref:Xamarin.Forms.StructuredItemsView.ItemsLayout) property to a `LinearItemsLayout` object, the `LinearItemsLayout.ItemSpacing` property can be set to a `double` value that represents the empty space around each item:
+When a [`CollectionView`](xref:Xamarin.Forms.CollectionView) sets its [`ItemsLayout`](xref:Xamarin.Forms.StructuredItemsView.ItemsLayout) property to a `LinearItemsLayout` object, the `LinearItemsLayout.ItemSpacing` property can be set to a `double` value that represents the space between items:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}">